jellyfin/mopidy-jellyfin/README.rst

     hostname = Jellyfin server hostname
     username = username
     password = password
-    libraries = Library1, Library2 (Optional: will default to "Music" if left undefined) albumartistsort = False (Optional: will default to True if left undefined) album_format = {ProductionYear} - {Name} (Optional: will default to "{Name}" if left undefined)
+    user_id = userid (Optional: Needed for token authentication) token = token (Optional: Use for authentication instead of username and password) libraries = Library1, Library2 (Optional: will default to "Music" if left undefined) albumartistsort = False (Optional: will default to True if left undefined) album_format = {ProductionYear} - {Name} (Optional: will default to "{Name}" if left undefined)